benhoyt/benhoyt.github.com/writings/python-api-design.md

 In a flurry of commits over the course of the next few weeks, he implemented the first version of the library and refined the API.

-**Takeaway: When creating a library, start small and iterate quickly.**
+**Takeaway: When creating a library, start with a good base and iterate.**

 In this article, we're going to look at several principles for making well-designed library APIs in Python.
 But first, let's briefly discuss what we mean by a *Pythonic* API.